Synthetic source injection on multiple visits

 Hi Alma - Unfortunately, Melissa’s point in the “Caveats” above is correct.
 The tools in the pipelines to coadd images currently don’t work with the DP0.2 data products.
 Thus, even if you are able to write the injected images to a Butler, you cannot use (to my knowledge) the pipelines tools to coadd them.
 We are exploring whether there are other ways to create coadds from the images, but it may take a while.

-Regarding the other part of your question (aligning the images) – if you supply a value for “beta” (the position angle for the injected source) in the injection catalog, the images should be aligned correctly.
+Regarding the other part of your question (aligning the images) – if the image you are injecting has a WCS associated with it, the source_injection task should inject it with the correct orientation.
 However, because calexp images have different orientations, you will want to “register” (or “warp”) them so that they are oriented in the same direction.
 There is a notebook in this DP0.2 repo called “aligning_injected_images.ipynb” that shows how to do this.
 (That notebook also does a simple “sum” of the resulting images at the end, which is definitely not the scientifically best way to combine the images.
 It’s just an illustration that they are aligned.)

 Hope this is helpful!